 When & Where

-Whether you earn your degree online or in a classroom setting, you'll get the same benefits we offer all our students—a dedicated team of advisors, small classroom sizes and experienced instructors.
-In addition to degree programs, many of our campus locations offer professional development workshops, tutoring, computer labs and other resources designed to give you the support you need to accomplish your academic goals.
-Our accessible education has made it possible for nearly a million working professionals to earn their degrees.
+Whether you earn your degree online or in a classroom setting, you'll get the same benefits we offer all our students—a dedicated team of advisors, small classroom sizes, and experienced practitioner faculty.
+In addition to degree programs, we offer professional development workshops, tutoring, computer labs, and other resources designed to give you the support you need to accomplish your academic goals.
+Our accessible education has made it possible for nearly a million of working professionals to earn their degrees.
 Start investing in yourself.
 Visit one of our locations near you today.

 Locations near you: